Skip to content

 Library Catalogue

 The Library Catalogue is the starting-point for locating books and connecting to online journals, ebooks and databases.
 All paper and electronic resources - and all works in the Departmental Library (Villa La Fonte) - are indexed in the Catalogue.
-The Articles+ search tool complements the main Catalogue.
 Economists can request books and manuals for delivery from the Badia Library to the Economics Department (30-day loan).

 Data Portal and Data Services